BookOps-CAT/babel/README.md

 6. Test if executable file launches correctly
 7. Run freeze-babel.cmd shell scripts from the main babel folder
 8. Copy created updater.exe to distr directory of babel proper
-9. Zip dist folder and drop in appropriate locations on the shared drive (copy version.txt and put it along side zipped file)
+9. Encrypt MySQL creds using `credentials.enctrypt_file_data` and copy to distr directory
-10. Run Babel Windows installer
+11. Run Babel Windows installer
-11. Add MySQL creds during installation
+12. Decrypt MySQL creds during installation
-12. Create desktop shortcut for babel.exe
+13. Create desktop shortcut for babel.exe
-11. Launch babel to verify all is fine
+14. Launch babel to verify all is fine

 ## Icon Credits
 Icons by